19hours/sg-statutes/Acts/Road Traffic Act.md

 “cart” includes a wagon, handcart or trolley used or constructed for the carriage of goods;

-“company” includes any company as defined in the Companies Act (Cap.
-50), any company to which Division 2 of Part XI of that Act applies, any company formed in pursuance of any other Act or by royal charter or letters patent, any corporation incorporated by law and any firm or partnership;
+“company” means any company as defined in the Companies Act (Cap.
+50) and includes any company to which Division 2 of Part XI of that Act applies, any company formed in pursuance of any other Act or by royal charter or letters patent, a limited liability partnership and any other body corporate formed or incorporated by or under any written law;

+[24/2010 wef 01/11/2010]

 “Deputy Commissioner of Police” includes any police officer not below the rank of sergeant authorised by the Deputy Commissioner of Police in writing by name or office to exercise the powers vested by this Act in the Deputy Commissioner of Police;